-Blueberries are a small round blue berry with a white to light green colored flesh and are related to cranberry, bilberry and huckleberry.
+Blueberries are a small round blue berry with a white, purple to light yellow-green colored flesh and are related to cranberry, bilberry and huckleberry.
 The wild blueberry species is native to the colder climates of North America.

 Indigenous cultures in these regions used the entire blueberry plant from leaves to roots and called the berries "star berry" because of the flared five-pointed star-like pattern on the top of the fruit.
 This is the location where the white bell-shaped blossoms once formed.